Khovanov complexes of rational tangles: Khovanov complexes of rational tangles

-\begin{example} Let us compute $Kh(8_2)$ by hand.
-This will further illustrate how the Khovanov bracket of a rational tangle changes when additional crossings are added to the underlying tangle.
+As a sanity-check we wrote a simple program in Python that calculates $\Kb{T}$ for positive rational tangles $T$ based on our rules.
+We then extended the program to calculate $Kh(R)$ for rational $R$.
+We checked the results for the first 25 rational knots (admittedly, by hand --- otherwise it would not have been simple); they were all correct.

+\begin{example} We can also run Theorem~\ref{thm-main} by hand, computing $Kh(8_2)$, which would be very intimidating to do by hand with previous technology.

-The knot $8_2$ is rational, obtained via numerator closure (Section~\ref{sec-13}) from $\la 5,1,2 \ra$.
-Let us compute the structure of the chain complex first; gradings and homological heights will be calculated at the end.
+The knot $8_2$ is rational, obtained via numerator closure (Section~\ref{sec-RTs}) from $\la 5,1,2 \ra$.
+Computing $\Kb{8_2}$ is then just a matter of computing $\Kb{5,1,2}$ before placing the minimal complex in the numerator closure planar arc diagram.
+Let us compute the structure of the chain complex first; gradings and homological heights will be calculated at the end using a later result.

+Morphism strings of Khovanov complexes of rational tangles are not particularly readable, in that the structure of the complex is not as apparent as when it is represented as a dot diagram.
+As such we'll replace any instance of $s$ with a negative-sloping diagonal line, and an $s'$ with a positive sloping diagonal line.

 The morphism string corresponding to $\Kb{1}$ is just $s$.
-By applying the rules above and using the notation mentioned earlier, we build the morphism string of $\Kb{5,1,2}$ from $s$ as follows.
+By applying the rules above, we build the morphism string of $\Kb{5,1,2}$ from $s$ as follows.

 All that's left to do is to take the numerator closure of this complex and determine the homological and grading information.
 The former is easier to do if we construct the dot diagram of the complex.
-This and its closure are drawn below in Figure~\ref{fig-82-dot-diag}.
+This and its closure are in Figure~\ref{fig-82-dot-diag} below.

+The dot diagram illustrating the closure of the complex has three types of components.
+The \zdashz\ components have the following form.
+(The maps at the beginning and end are zero.)

+The homology groups of these complexes are trivial to compute.
+After delooping and applying the standard TQFT functor, taking homology gives

-By a similar argument as that in Example~\ref{eg-7_1}, the wedge-shaped complexes in the dot diagram with four subobjects are homotopy equivalent to \zdashz\ components.
+The wedge-shaped complexes in the dot diagram with four subobjects are homotopy equivalent to \zdashz\ components in one higher homological height.\footnote{This follows from a square isomorphism, that the Khovanov bracket is invariant under R1, and that planar algebra morphisms send homotopic equivalent complexes to homotopic equivalent complexes.} No prizes for guessing what complex the lone circle in the diagram is.

-Therefore $\Kb{8_2}$ splits into a direct sum of nine complexes which span the homological heights as illustrated below.
-We have already computed the homology of these complexes in Example~\ref{eg-7_1}, so are nearly finished.
-We simply need to calibrate the homological heights and gradings.
+Therefore $\Kb{8_2}$ splits into a direct sum of nine complexes, and we have computed the homology of these complexes.
+To finish, we simply need to calculate the homological heights and gradings.
+Using a later result, by the matrix multiplication in Example~\ref{bigrading-example}, we find that the subobject with the lowest bigrading is a $[\infty]$ tangle with quantum grading $-16$ and homological height $-6$.

-It is a simple exercise to verify that the internal grading and homological height of one of the subobjects of the complex determines the same grading information for the rest of the subobjects.
-As such we only need to compute this grading information for one subobject in the complex to have determined the grading information of $\Kb{5,1,2}$.